 • the investor’s action was described in advance and does not depend on the mood of the day.

-This does not guarantee a recovery.
+This does not guarantee recovery.
 There are no guarantees here.
-But it lowers the risk of mistaking market noise for a catastrophe.
+But it reduces the risk of mistaking market noise for a catastrophe.

 A broken idea is more likely if the picture is different:

-• the asset systematically falls below the lower allocation boundary, and restoring the weight would require increasing risk beyond the limits;
+• the asset systematically moves below the lower allocation limit, and restoring it would require increasing risk beyond the limits;

 • liquidity has worsened, spreads are wider, and managing the position is harder;